Skip to Content

 • If you have been hand-feeding your Lab, try stopping for a while.

 • If your Lab refuses his meal, don’t try to force it.
-Remove his bowl after 15 minutes and then only put it down again a few hours later.
+Remove his bowl after 15 minutes, then put it down again a few hours later.

 • Limit treats to training times only.